extism/docs/docs/integrate-into-your-codebase/ocaml-host-sdk.md

   in
   let ctx = Context.create () in
   let manifest = Manifest.v [ Manifest.file "../wasm/code.wasm" ] in
+  (* NOTE: if you encounter an error such as:
-  let plugin = Extism.of_manifest ctx manifest |> Result.get_ok in
-  let res = Extism.call plugin ~name:"count_vowels" input |> Result.get_ok in
+     "Unable to load plugin: unknown import: wasi_snapshot_preview1::fd_write has not been defined" use [Extism.of_manifest ~wasi:true] in the following line to provide WASI imports to your plugin. *) let plugin = Extism.of_manifest ctx manifest |> Result.get_ok in let res = Extism.call plugin ~name:"count_vowels" input |> Result.get_ok in print_endline res;
-  print_endline res;